Kong/kubernetes-ingress-controller/docs/guides/getting-started-istio.md

 * See the performance metrics of the sample application, provided by Istio.

 ### Prerequisites
+For this guide, you will need:

-* A Kubernetes v1.15-1.18 cluster which can pull container images from public registries.
-Examples:
+* A Kubernetes v1.15 (or newer) cluster which can pull container images from public registries.
+For example, you can use:
-    * A managed Kubernetes cluster (AWS EKS, Google Cloud GKE, Azure AKS),
+    * A managed Kubernetes cluster (AWS EKS, Google Cloud GKE, Azure AKS).
-    * Minikube,
+    * Minikube.
-    * `microk8s` with the `dns` addon enabled,
+    * `microk8s` with the `dns` addon enabled.
 * `kubectl` with admin access to the cluster.

 ### Download Istio